D3Ext/maldev/README.md

 # Installation

-Just execute this and it should be installed without problems
+Just execute this and it should be installed without problems:

 ```sh
 go get -u https://github.com/D3Ext/maldev